sanojian/js13k_2022/README.md

 DEAD AGAIN
 =====

 by sanojian and repsej

-Death was not enough to keep these evil spirits from rising again.
+Death was not enough to keep these evil spirits down.

 Defend yourself against the onslaught of zombies, vampires, ghosts ... and more.